Bass drum: History

+Long drums

 At its peak, the Ottoman Empire stretched from Vienna down to northern Africa and most of the middle east.
 This long reach meant that many aspects of Ottoman culture, including the davul and other janissary instruments, were likely introduced to other parts of the world.
 In Africa, the indigenous population took the basic idea of the davul – that is, a two-headed cylindrical drum that produces a deep sound when struck – and both increased the size of the drum and changed the material from which it was made, leading to the development of the long drum.
 The long drum can be made in a variety of different ways but is most typically constructed from a hollowed-out tree trunk.
 This is vastly different from the davul, which is made from a thick shell.
 Long drums were typically 2 meters in length and 50 centimeters in diameter, much larger than the Turkish drums on which they were based.
 The indigenous population also believed that the tree from which the long drum was made had to be in perfect shape.
 Once an appropriate tree was selected and the basic frame for the long drum was constructed, the Africans took cow hides and soaked them in boiling hot water, in order to stretch them out.
 Although the long drum was an improvement on the davul, both drums were nevertheless played in a similar fashion.
 Two distinct sticks were used on the two distinct sides of the drum itself.
 A notable difference between the two is that long drums, unlike davuls, were used primarily for religious purposes.